higgins/starting-condition/README.md

 #### How to contribute

 ##### To an existing language
-1. Add new conditions to the end of the language file you wish to contribute to
+1. Add new conditions to the end of the language file you wish to contribute to.
+(It would also help, but is not required, if you could add translations of your conditions in any other of the supported languages that you know.)
 2. Submit a pull request against this repo's master branch [higgins/starting-branch#master](https://github.com/higgins/starting-condition/compare)

 ##### To a new language